The Truth Behind Your Lack of Motivation

 That means, if you don’t take the time to look after your body through proper nutrition and exercise, you will be depressed and have no motivation.

-In addition, you must cultivate the kind of mindset that means you can act even when
+In addition, you must cultivate the kind of mindset that means you can act even when motivation is not present.
+And most of the time it won’t be.

 But when it does appear, it will be like a shot in the arm for you.
-Because you’re already used to
+Because you’re already used to operating and succeeding without it.

 If you think that low testosterone, brain fog, low energy are holding you back in life and you want to fix it without resorting to medication, contact me about my coaching.